raziullah-khann/REACTJS/Episode_06-Exploring The World/README.md

 # Search functionality with incasesensitive
   -->.toLoverCase()

-  -->solve bug when we search any of product in listOfRestaurants then use separate state variable for filter
+  -->solve bug when we search any of product in listOfRestaurants then use separate state variable for filter.